Restrictions due to weather:

-HHB closely monitors wind speeds and will restrict access to the bridges if necessary:
+Halifax Harbour Bridges closely monitors wind speeds and will restrict access to both the MacKay and Macdonald bridges for safety reasons, if necessary.

 What is considered a high-sided vehicle?
 At Halifax Harbour Bridges, a high-sided vehicle is defined as any vehicle exceeding 7’2” (2.2 metres) in height, including any fixed or removable racks.
 As a point of reference, most pick-up trucks, SUVs and vans, including most 15-passenger vans, fall well below this height restriction.